jie-meng/jie-meng.github.io/_posts/2018-07-13-aliyun-iot-device-sdk-compile-for-ubuntu-and-windows.md

 {% endhighlight %}

-## Cross compile for windows on any OS with docker
+## Cross compile for ubuntu or windows on any OS with docker

 - Create cross compile image: